phanisaichandgali/string-utils/README.md

-## string-utils
+# string-utils
-It is a small lightweight C library that helps in string utilities like searching for a substring, finding the position of substring in a string etc but with added functionalities like choosing algorithms to use from and many more.
+It is a small lightweight C/C++ library that helps in string utilities like searching for a substring, finding the position of substring in a string etc but with added functionalities like choosing algorithms to use from and many more.

+The users need not worry about compatibility here. **Although the same functions can be used both in C/C++ but we are providing seperate apis for C and C++ that are written to take advantage of the language's features.**

+# Example:

+## In C
 **Prototype of `is_substring` function:**

 >     is_substring(haystack, needle, searcher);